 11. Supplementary note

-There are many possibilities of course, but it would be more practical for some kind of universal procedure to be used to ensure that bibliographic access is available for all who need it.
-Certainly the Internet will revolutionize access to some kinds of grey literature, but it is so easily lost in the chaos that very few people can sift through (for instance see: GreyNet, Grey Literature Network Service at http://www.konbib.nl/infolev/greynet/home.html).
-Solutions for its identification, acquisition, and cataloguing are far from solved, and need universal cooperation and consensus.
+Many possibilities exist, but it would be more practical for some kind of universal standard protocol to be used to ensure that bibliographic access is available for all who need it.
+The Internet definitely helps to provide access to some kinds of grey literature, but it is difficult to sift through all the information to find what you need.
+Solutions for its identification, acquisition, and cataloguing are far from solved, and will need international cooperation and consensus.